How the NHS COVID-19 app will help in the fight against coronavirus.

 How the app supports you

-If you choose to download the app, six key features will help you and your community.
+If you choose to download the app, five key features will help you and your community.

 The app detects and logs other nearby app users using random unique IDs.
 If any of those users later test positive for coronavirus (COVID-19), you will receive an exposure alert with advice on what to do.
 If you are under 18, you are advised to show this alert to a trusted adult.